ICAP to face shareholders over weak outlook, Libor

 COST CENTRED

-ICAP is looking to new asset classes to offset slower trading in its traditional markets and last month bought a loss-making stock exchange from British exchange PLUS Markets Group PMK.L.
+ICAP is looking to new asset classes to offset slower trading in its traditional markets and last month bought a loss-making stock exchange from British exchange PLUS Markets Group.

 ICAP wants to use the PLUS exchange as a platform to expand its listed derivatives trading business, to complement its over-the-counter (OTC) derivatives units.